getwurl/wurl/README.md

 - `/close <code>` - Sends a close code to the server
 - `/close <code> <msg>` - Sends a close code with a given message to the server

+If you need to send a frame which contains a leading slash like the above commands, add a leading space to escape it.
+For example ` /foobar`.

 ## Distribution
 First party distribution: